 Most people describe anti-wrinkle injections as feeling like a mosquito bite.
 Injections are made with very fine needles and small amounts of liquid.
 Local anesthesia is not necessary and the pain is rated as a 0.5 out of 10.

-Expert Opinion About Crow’s Feet
+What Study Says About Crow’s Feet

 According to the Mayo Clinic, wrinkles are a natural part of aging.
 It is inevitable that everyone will develop wrinkles at some point or another.
 The face and neck get a lot of sun exposure and oddly enough, these are the areas many people ignore in their younger years.
 By taking the proper measures, crow’s feet and other facial wrinkles can be avoided for a longer amount of time.
 Your lifestyle choices have a lot to do with how your face ages.